-Obviously, fitting a door yourself if you're able too is going to be cheaper than hiring a professional.
+Obviously, fitting a door yourself if you're able to is going to be cheaper than hiring a professional.
 But it will still cost you time.

 Also, if you're not 100% confident in doing the work yourself you should always hire a professional to do the work.

-Yes it may cost you a fair bit, but the end result will be perfect (providing you've done your research and hired a good tradesman).
+Yes it may cost you a fair bit, but the end result will be perfect (provided you've done your research and hired a good tradesman).